Shait6/Multi-VM/README.md

 2. Validate & build: CI runs `az bicep build` and an ARM/Bicep validate to catch template issues early.
 3. Group deployment: `main.bicep` deploys the Recovery Services Vault and backup policy resources into the chosen resource group and location.
 It also creates a user-assigned identity and returns its resource id and principal id as outputs.
 4. Role assignment: CI ensures the UAI has the needed RBAC on the vault resource group (so remediation can create protected items).
-5. Subscription assignment & remediation: CI runs a subscription-scoped deployment (`deploy-policy-subscription.bicep`) which creates the policy assignment using the UAI and a `Microsoft.PolicyInsights/remediations` resource to remediate existing non-compliant VMs.
+5. Subscription assignment & remediation: CI deploys a custom DeployIfNotExists policy (via `modules/backupAutoEnablePolicy.bicep`) and a `Microsoft.PolicyInsights/remediations` resource to protect tagged VMs.

 File map — what each file does (short and human)